 Offseason Effect on Panthers Super Bowl Odds

 How much Carolina improves as a team this off-season will affect their Super Bowl odds next season.
-What will the Panthers’ Super Bowl Odds next season be according to the top online sports betting apps?
+What will the Panthers’ Super Bowl Odds in NC next season be according to the top online sports betting apps?
 Using the 2022 pre-season Super Bowl Odds (120-to-1) as a template, our projections are based on the Panthers’ potential off-season grade.

 Offseason Grade A | Odds guess: +3000